AaronWatters/H5Gizmos/doc/GizmoLink/Scripts.md

 ### Listing packages with entry points from the command line

-Invoked with no arguments, the `gizmo_script` program lists modules that declare gizmo script entry  points.
+Invoked with no arguments, the `gizmo_script` program lists packages that declare gizmo script entry  points.

 ```
 $ gizmo_script
-The following modules advertise H5Gizmos.scripts entry points
+The following packages advertise H5Gizmos.scripts entry points

 gizmo_script H5Gizmos
 ```